resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?sort=user.role
 ```

 The API currently supports sorting by means of the `sort` query parameter.
-Sorting can be done using any field from the dataset data model, as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).
+Sorting can be done using any field from the [dataset model](#dataset-reference), as well as `user.name` and `user.role` (sorting by user data is restricted to ADMIN users).
 Sorting by nested fields is not supported at the moment.

 Multiple sorting criteria can be used, separating them by commas.

-You can also specify the sorting order by prepending the criteria with either `-` or `+`.
-By default, `asc` order is assumed.
+You can also specify the sorting order by prepending the criteria with either `-` for descending order or `+` for ascending order.
+By default, ascending order is assumed.

 #### Special sorting criteria